Stijnc/terraform-azure-hashiconf2020/README.md

-# Terraform on Azure 2020 Challange
+# Terraform on Azure 2020 Challenge

 Code repo for the terraform on Azure challenge